 Baird’s Tavern

-Perhaps the most well-known of the WHS buildings, The Baird’s Tavern was built in 1766 and has had many incarnations as a private residence, general store, a law office, a war-time Red Cross office, a library and gift shop before being given to The Warwick Historical Society.
+Perhaps the most well-known of the WHS buildings, The Baird’s Tavern was built in 1766 by Scotch-Irishman Francis Baird.
+Over the years, it has had many incarnations as a private residence, general store, a law office, a war-time Red Cross office and a library before being given to The Warwick Historical Society.

-Francis Baird was a book maker in New York City and purchased 197 acres of land and constructed his home and tavern on the King’s Highway, which was then a major thoroughfare from Newburgh to Morristown, NJ and eventually to Philadelphia.
-His decision to move to Warwick is believed to have been motivated by onerous taxes levied by King George III on all paper items and books.
+Francis Baird was a merchant in New York City and purchased 197 acres of land and constructed his home and tavern on the King’s Highway, which was then a major thoroughfare from Newburgh to Morristown, NJ and eventually to Philadelphia.

 The Tavern: